Bouvet-deler/AzureWorkshopForStudenter/Azure-function-Playlist/README.md

 # Connecting your Function App with Spotify
-1. Copy the code from function_app.py and paste it into your function_app.py file.
-2. In the terminal: pip install spotipy
+1. In the terminal: pip install spotipy
-3. In the requirements.txt file add this line: spotipy
+2. In the requirements.txt file add this line: spotipy
-4. In function_app.py:
+3. In function_app.py:
    - Remove the generated text.
    - Replace the code with the code found at: Azure-function-Playlist/function_app.py
-6. Replace the client_id with your ClientID from Spotify
+4. Replace the client_id with your ClientID from Spotify
-7. Replace the client_secret with your Client secret
+5. Replace the client_secret with your Client secret
-8. Replace the redirect_uri with your own URI
+6. Replace the redirect_uri with your own URI
-9. Run the app through pressing F5 or the Run and Debug icon in the left-hand side Activity bar.
+7. Run the app through pressing F5 or the Run and Debug icon in the left-hand side Activity bar.

 # Upload the updated code to Azure